Childhood is short.

-God willing, we only get 18 summers with our kids, so how can we bring significance to this summer that may be simpler than we’re used to?
+God willing, we only get 18 summers with our kids, so how can we bring significance to this summer despite whatever our circumstances may be?

 1. Strengthen your family values and purpose